0xPolygonHermez/pil-stark/README.md

-# PIL Stark
+# PIL STARK

-Generates a stark from a SM written in pil.
+Generates a STARK proof from a State Machine written in PIL Language.

 ## License